paritosh-101/Basic-Financial-and-Misc-Advice/README.md

 #### Diversification

 Keep your money distributed among different types of financial instruments like: fixed deposits, savings account, MFs, commodities, gold, real estate etc. (don't have to include all of them 😄, just an example).
-This is so your risk is distributed and the effects of a market crash in one sector (eg. real estate), are mitigated by investments in other sectors.<br>
+This is so your risk is distributed and the effects of a market crash in one sector (eg. real estate), are mitigated by investments in other sectors. *(This is what mutual funds do by the way.)*<br>
 For the nerds: [Modern Portfolio Theory - Diversification](https://en.wikipedia.org/wiki/Modern_portfolio_theory)

 #### Medical Emergencies